maddydevgits/vit-ap-fdp-session/README.md

 Madhu Parvathaneni alias MS is a Solutions Architect and mentor at Make Skilled.
 He has 10+ years of experience in building IoT products from prototype stage to production stage.
 He trained more than 1.8 lakh students and 10K+ faculties across India on various cutting-edge technologies like IoT, Machine Learning, Cloud Computing, Augmented and Virtual Reality, Robotics, Blockchain etc...

+# Steps

+1. Create a Certificate
+2. Create a Policy
+3. Add Policy to the Certificate
+4. Create a Thing
+5. We have to attach Certificate

 # Activities
 <table>
   <tr>